cloudio-saas/sf_rest_client/README.md

 ## Installation

-1. Create a `.env` file in the root directory of this project and add this content (make sure to replace the values):
+1. cp dot.env to `.env` file in the root directory of this project and add this content (make sure to replace the values):

    ```
    consumerKey='YOUR_CLIENT_KEY'